 Any member of the University student body, faculty, or staff who violates these defined standards of conduct shall be subject to appropriate disciplinary action up to and including suspension and/or termination.
-The specifically-defined standards of conduct, the disciplinary procedures, and the appropriate sanctions are detailed in the Code of Student Conduct (http://www.uky.edu/studentconduct/code-student-conduct) and in AR 6:4 (titled "UNIVERSITY ALCOHOL POLICY") and Human Resource Policy and Procedures (HR P & P) Numbers 13.0 and 14.0 (titled "DRUG ABUSE" and "ALCOHOL ABUSE," respectively).
+The specifically defined standards of conduct, the disciplinary procedures and the appropriate sanctions are set forth in the Administrative Regulation 4:10: Code of Student Conduct, Administrative Regulation 6:4: University Alcohol Policy, and Human Resources Policy & Procedures Numbers 13.0 and 14.0.